 Disclosure of GHG Mitigation Activities

 Identify at least three GHG mitigation activities that contributed to the reduction of overall emissions in order to demonstrate that planned reductions were not the result of organic growth or decline.
+The Climate Leadership Awards look to recognize leaders that undertake mitigation activities that go beyond short-term purchases of renewable electricity and offsets.
+Thus, the three mitigation activities provided in the application should be internal initiatives that an organization undertakes to manage and reduce its emissions, also known as decarbonization.
 These activities should reflect the applicant’s most impactful strategies and should ideally be in addition to renewable electricity or offset purchases.
-Activities relating to supply chain management may be included if the goal incorporated scope 3 reductions.
+Activities relating to supply chain management may be included if the goal incorporated Scope 3 reductions.

 For more specific information on third party verification, reporting GHGs, or the use of RECs and offsets, please refer to the FAQ page on this website.

 * A single year could be defined as a calendar year or a fiscal year.
 A rolling base year, which involves shifting or rolling the base year forward by a certain number of years at regular intervals of time, may also be acceptable if transparently documented.